MrModulus/MineAndSeek/README.md

   <br>*“You are dismissed.”*

   > **Ultimate - For the Queen!**
   <br> Spawn a bloodthirsty creeper directly behind every Survivor.
-These minions have increased speed and will explode to deal high damage.
-They last for 10 seconds.
+These minions have increased speed and will explode to deal damage.
+Their maximum lifetime before exploding is 8s.
   <br>*“Seek and destroy.”*
 </details>

 <details>
-  <summary>Troy: The Drowned</summary>
+  <summary>{WIP} Hunter // Troy: The Drowned</summary>

   > A man of the sea, he assumed her tides could protect him from The Corruption.
 He gathered all of his loved ones onto his boat and sailed off, safe at last - only to find that he was gravely mistaken.
 His command of the waves was all that remained.

   > **Weapon - The Kraken**
   <br>Low Damage Trident

   > **Passive - Downpour**